brocaar/chirpstack-docs/content/guides/troubleshooting/gateway.md

 INFO[0267] mqtt: publishing message qos=0 topic=gateway/7276ff002e062c18/event/up
 {{< /highlight >}}

-If you see these logs, then this indicates that the LoRa Gateway Bridge components receives the data sent by the packet-forwarder.
+If you see these logs, then this indicates that the ChirpStack Gateway Bridge components receives the data sent by the packet-forwarder.

 ### No log output?